-To improve running performance, it is absolutely essential to determine the optimum impulse direction.
+To improve running performance it is absolutely essential to determine the optimum impulse direction.
 If the body needs to be accelerated vertically, we need larger vertical impulses; if we need to move sideways, we need to apply larger sideways impulses (we call these mediolateral impulses, because they are directed from medial (towards the midline of the body) to lateral (towards the outside of the body) or vice versa; see Boxes 2.1 and 2.2).
 To run quickly, we need some vertical impulse to propel us into the air but we also need very large horizontal propulsive impulses with smaller horizontal braking impulses so that our forward velocity is maximised.
 A greater impulse results from the development of high forces on the ground over a considerable stride length (or time), since impulse is a function of force and time.
-Generally, rotational impulses provide little benefit and should be minimised.
+Generally, rotational impulses applied to the ground provide little benefit and should be minimised.

-In the last chapter, we considered how to optimise the direction of force application, but we also need to consider the length of time of force application.
-One of the benefits of the rotational technique used by many shot-putters, for example, is that the force accelerating the shot might be applied over a slightly longer time, allowing a greater acceleration.
-In swimming and rowing, we use long strokes to increase the time available for the force to be applied (to increase the impulse).
-In rugby, we can perform a longer pass by moving the hands and body through a greater range of motion.
+In the last chapter we considered how to optimise the direction of force application, but we also need to consider the length of time of force application.
+One of the benefits of the rotational technique used by many shot putters, for example, is that the force accelerating the shot might be applied over a slightly longer time, allowing a greater velocity to be attained.
+In swimming and rowing we use long strokes to increase the time available for force application (to increase the impulse).
+In rugby, or American football, we can perform a longer pass by moving the hands and body through a greater range of motion.

-In many sports, there is a limited time in which to apply forces to an object, such as a serve in tennis, during running or in some hitting sports such as field or ice hockey.
-In these sports, the need is to increase the force applied to ball, ground or puck by producing large impulses to create a high velocity of racket, foot or stick, as you saw in Chapters 1 and 2.
-The problem in other sports is that there is often a need to produce these high movement speeds in a very short time, for example in baseball or softball, where there is a short time between the initiation of a swing and striking the ball.
+In many sports there is a limited time in which to apply forces to an object, such as a serve in tennis, ground contact during running, or in some hitting sports such as field or ice hockey.
+In these sports there is a need to increase the force applied to the ball, ground or puck by producing large impulses to create a high velocity of racket, foot or stick, as you saw in Chapters 1 and 2.
+The problem in other sports is that there is often a need to produce these high movement speeds in a very short time, for example in baseball or softball where there is a short time between the initiation of a swing and striking the ball.
 This is often referred to as the need for bat 'quickness' rather than just bat 'speed'.
-Obviously, we need to apply the greatest impulses in very short times by increasing the forces, so that accelerations are great over short time intervals (remember F = ma).
+Obviously, we need to apply the greatest impulses in very short times by increasing the forces, so that accelerations are greater over short time intervals (remember F = ma).
 The training required for these different sports will therefore be very specific to their impulse requirements.

-force $(F) = m \times a$ momentum $(p) = m \times v$ impulse (J) = $F \times t$ or Δmv inertia = mass
+force (F) = $m \times a$ momentum $(p) = m \times v$ impulse (J) = $F \times t$ or Δmv inertia = mass